 Expect to see tons of treasure, townspeople causing a raucous, farm animals, ships, soldiers, sailors and more of the like on this humorous ride.
-Throughout its entirety, you’ll be serenaded by the popular song “Yo Ho, Yo Ho (A Pirate’s Life for Me)” both in instrumental form and sung by the pirates themselves.
+Throughout its entirety, you’ll be serenaded by the popular song “Yo Ho, Yo Ho (A Pirate’s Life for Me)” both in instrumental and vocal versions.

 If you loved the Pirates of the Caribbean movies, you’ll certainly enjoy the ride.
 It employs the same level of adventure and fun that you’d be familiar with from the films.